google/PINT/spdm_lite/README.md

 ### Responders

-Responders are expected to call one of the following two functions upon receipt of an SPDM request:
+Responders are expected to call `spdm_dispatch_request` upon receipt of an SPDM request.
+The transport binding used by the Responder must indicate whether or not the given SPDM request is encrypted.

-* `spdm_dispatch_request`
-* `spdm_dispatch_secure_request`

-It is the responsibility of the Responder to implement transport framing that distinguishes between secure and non-secure SPDM messages.

 In addition, Responders are expected to provide a callback function of type `spdm_app_dispatch_request_fn`, which will be invoked upon receipt of a